-The Rules provide a basis for Metering Providers to be engaged by the responsible person.
-The responsible person must ensure that all facets of the metering installation are maintained and may engage any number of Metering Providers to undertake the different components of work for each metering installation (e.g. to design the installation; install instrument transformers; install meters; install data communications; conduct tests; conduct ongoing maintenance).
+The Rules provide a basis for Metering Providers to be appointed by the metering coordinator.
+The metering coordinator enters into an agreement with the metering provider for the provision, installation, and maintenance of the metering installation.
+The metering coordinator must ensure that all facets of the metering installation are maintained and may appoint any number of Metering Providers to undertake the different components of work for each metering installation (e.g. to design the installation; install instrument transformers; install meters; install data communications; conduct tests; conduct ongoing maintenance, perform remote disconnection and reconnection, perform advanced meter reconfiguration).

 Metering Providers are required to be registered with AEMO, and have the specific qualifications and the capability to meet the defined performance standards.